Pylons/pylons/pylons/docs/en/gettingstarted.rst

     Windows users must configure their ``PATH`` as described in :ref:`windows_notes`, otherwise they must specify the full path to the ``paster`` command (including the virtual environment bin directory).

-Running this will prompt for three choices:
+Running this will prompt for two choices:

 1. which templating engine to use
 2. whether to include :term:`SQLAlchemy` support
-3. whether to set :term:`Google App Engine` specific options

-Hit enter at each prompt to accept the defaults (Mako templating, no :term:`SQLAlchemy`, no :term:`Google App Engine` settings).
+Hit enter at each prompt to accept the defaults (Mako templating, no :term:`SQLAlchemy`).

 Here is the created directory structure with links to more information: